Make this delicious waffle sandwich for a quick lunch! All you need is sandwich filling ingredients and some waffles leftover from breakfast.

 We also went on a hike.
 Except since none of the more hardcore members of my family are here, hiking involves walking about 300 feet and then stopping for a long break in which we discuss the meaning of life and poke each other with sticks.
 I have an unfair advantage when we start on uphill again, since I’m used to living quite high up in the mountains and everyone else has been living at sea level.
 This advantage is new for me.
-I’m used to being at the tail of the group, wondering when we might stop for a break and wondering if I’ll throw up before that happens.
+I’m used to being at the tail of the group, wondering where can i buy ambien online when we might stop for a break and wondering if I’ll throw up before that happens.

 I made a final batch of waffles a few days before I left for NZ, seeing as how I might not be near a waffle maker for a long time.
 The thing is, these waffle sandwiches make a lot of sense.
 Because you can have waffles for breakfast and then sandwiches for lunch without having to spend money on rather bad gluten free bread.
 Of course it doesn’t exactly taste like a sandwich with bread, but it actually works really well and tastes pretty fantastic.